Optimal Signal Processing for Common Randomness Generation over MIMO Gaussian Channels with Applications in Identification: Abstract

 \section{Abstract}

-Common randomness (CR), as a resource, is not commonly used in existing practical communication systems.
-In the common randomness framework, both sender and receiver aim to generate a common random variable observable to both, ideally with low error probability.
-The knowledge of this CR allows us to implement correlated random protocols that can lead to faster and more efficient algorithms.
-Previous work on CR focused on Single-Input Single-Output (SISO) channels with finite input and output alphabets.
-As far as we know, no results on continuous and Multiple-Input Multiple-Output (MIMO) channels have yet been established.
-We characterize CR over Gaussian channels for their practical relevance in many communication situations.
-We first derive the CR capacity for Gaussian SISO channels.
-This result is then used for the derivation of the CR capacity in the MIMO case.
-CR plays a key role in the identification scheme.
-In contrast to the classical transmission, the decoder is now interested in knowing \emph{whether} a specific message was sent or not, rather than knowing \emph{what} the received message is.
-In many new applications such as several machine-to-machine and human-to-machine systems and the tactile internet, the identification, also called the post-Shannon scheme, is more efficient than the classical transmission.
-It has been proved that through CR generation, the post-Shannon communication task allows us to achieve an enormous performance gain that we can take advantage of in several applications.
-We consider a correlation-assisted secure identification scheme and develop a lower bound on the corresponding secure identification capacity.
+Common randomness (CR), as a resource, is not commonly exploited in existing practical communication systems.
+In the CR generation framework, both the sender and receiver aim to generate a common random variable observable to both, ideally with low error probability.
+The availability of this CR allows us to implement correlated random protocols that can lead to faster and more efficient algorithms.
+Previous work focused on CR generation over perfect channels with limited capacity.
+In our work, we consider the problem of CR generation from independent and identically distributed (i.i.d.) samples of a correlated finite source with one-way communication over a Gaussian channel.
+We first derive the CR capacity for single-input single-output (SISO) Gaussian channels.
+This result is then used for the derivation of the CR capacity in the multiple-input multiple-output (MIMO) case.
+CR plays a key role in the identification scheme since it may allow a significant increase in the identification capacity of channels.
+In the identification framework, the decoder is interested in knowing \emph{whether} a specific message of special interest to him has been sent or not, rather than knowing \emph{what} the received message is.
+In many new applications, such as several machine-to-machine and human-to-machine systems and the tactile internet, this post-Shannon scheme is more efficient than classical transmission.
+In our work, we also consider a CR-assisted secure identification scheme and develop a lower bound on the corresponding secure identification capacity.